CEPS Summer School 2018 - Economic and Financial Governance in the EU

-- EU economic governance architecture
+- Architecture of EU economic governance

 The ideal candidates for the Summer School are academics, civil servants from EU institutions, national ministries, local or regional government agencies, central banks and professionals from the private sector who are interested in learning about real-life economic and financial policy issues within the EMU.

-Monday, 3 September 2018 to Saturday, 8 September 2018
+Dates: Monday, 3 September 2018 to Saturday, 8 September 2018

 Venue: CEPS, 1 Place du Congrés, Brussels